itsthatguy/generator-spire/README.md

 ### Finally, using the generator:

+1. Make sure your environment is outfitted with Node v5 or better. (e.g.
+`nvm use 5`).
-Create a directory for the project that you will generate into
+2. Create a directory for the project that you will generate into.

 ```bash
 mkdir <your_project>